Cultural Business

 For in person training sessions: reasonable travel costs can be reclaimed, and refreshments and lunch will be provided.

-The only “cost” is the time commitment to attend all 12 sessions, as well as engage with preparation tasks.
+Participants are asked to commit to attending all 12 sessions, as well as engage with preparation tasks.

 Information on travel support will be shared with confirmed participants.